stellaris-mods/autonomous-assembler/README.md

 The Autonomous Assemblers can be used and commanded as regular construction ships any time you want, including while enroute during an autonomous operation \- except during the actual construction of a station, while locked\.
 If you want to take control during construction (they will have the red "lock" icon in the Outliner), you need to go to Special Projects and either send them to a colony, or halt operations\.

-It might be worth noting that you can build as many of them as you want, and outfit them all with different expansion cards\.
+You can build as many as you want, and outfit them with different expansion cards\.

 ## Autonomous Assembler Expansion Cards
 The ship can be equipped with two expansion cards that determine its behavior\.
 There is no artificial intelligence on the ship, as such \- it's more like an automated lawn mower than\.
 Each expansion card must be outfitted on the ship before it's launched, but they can be recalled and updated to a new layout later\.